gazebosim/docs/citadel/install.md

 ## Citadel Libraries

 The Citadel collection is composed by many different Ignition libraries.
-The collection assures that all libraries all compatible and can be used together.
+The collection assures that all libraries are compatible and can be used together.

 | Library name       | Version       |
 | ------------------ |:-------------:|